JohnLyu2/fastsmt/README.md

-FastSMT is a tool to augment your SMT solver by learning to optimize its performance for your dataset of formulas.
+[FastSMT](https://fastsmt.ethz.ch/) is a tool to augment the Z3 SMT solver by learning to optimize its performance for specific dataset of formulas.
+This repo is a fork of the [original repo](https://github.com/eth-sri/fastsmt), maintained by the authors of [Z3alpha](https://github.com/JohnLyu2/z3alpha), for the purpose of compatibility with the latest Z3 and other enviornments.

-# Z3alph IJCAI Submission Note

-This repo makes minor modificaiton to the [FastSMT Github repository](https://github.com/eth-sri/fastsmt), mainly for compatability with Z3-4.12.2.
-We have also included our FastSMT experiment configuarion json files in `fastsmt/experiments/configs/ijcai24`.

 ## Setup Instructions